ccgus/fmjs/README.md

  * Stop using NSString for the encodings in the symbols.
 Try c strings, will ya?
  * Can we bridge to swift some day using Mirror (and once the ABI is finalized?) https://swift.org/blog/how-mirror-works/
  * What should we do about converting js native strings to ints via -[FJSValue toInt]?
- * Maybe FMJS should be a clone of JSContext and JSValue and friends?
   * Should we auto-manage CFTypes?
 CGImageRef, etc?
 Probably!